Auxilium Mentoring Program

 Qualifications for Auxilium Peer Mentors:

-- Sophomore, junior, or senior Honors students in “active status” in the Honors Program may apply.
+- Sophomore, junior, or senior Honors students in “active status” in the Honors College may apply.
 (See the policy on Active Status and Probation.)

-- Auxilium Peer Mentors will be chosen from applications submitted to the Honors program and reviewed by select members of the Honors program Advisory Board and/or Honors Program staff.
+- Auxilium Peer Mentors will be chosen from applications submitted to the Honors College and reviewed by select members of the Honors College Student Advisory Board and Honors College staff.

 Expectations for Auxilium Peer Mentors:

 - Have the desire to serve as a trusted friend and colleague to incoming freshmen students.

 - Contact their mentees by August, at least one week before the start of APU’s New Student Orientation.

 - Attend the Auxilium Ice Cream Social on the first Thursday of the semester to meet their mentees.